mkpoli/wenyan-book-video/README.md

 ```

 - Always use `bun` (`bun install`, `bun run …`) for JavaScript/TypeScript workspaces.
-- Python tooling inside `processor/` is managed by [uv](https://github.com/astral-sh/uv).
+- Python tooling inside `processor/` and `uploader/` is managed by [uv](https://github.com/astral-sh/uv).
 Run scripts with `uv run …` so imports resolve against the package.

 ### Development Environments